sekai-soft/galerie/README.md

 * Quickly add images to Pocket

 ## Hosted instance
-Visit [galerie-reader.com](https://galerie-reader.com) and login with your RSS aggregator
+Visit [galerie-reader.app](https://galerie-reader.app) and login with your Miniflux instance

 ## Run your own server
 The Docker image is `ghcr.io/sekai-soft/galerie:latest` and it's available in both x86-64 and arm64

 The Docker image is able to take no environment variable.
-If no RSS aggregator authentication related environment variable is present, it will require you to login with your RSS aggregator on web UI (just like the hosted instance).
+If Miniflux authentication related environment variable is present, it will require you to login with your Miniflux instance on web UI (just like the hosted instance).

 Here is a table of environment variables that the container takes
 | Name                  | Required | Comment                                                                                                                                       |